Update: This blog was originally written in Aug ust 2015, but has been updated in Dec 2018.

 A while ago (in 2015) on LinkedIn I noticed a discussion from a member of an Australian/New Zealand consulting group about developing an on-line community for undertaking free peer reviews of new resource estimates and technical reports.
 The objective was to help the mining industry improve on their standards, consistency, and quality of resource estimates and the supporting technical reports.

-RSC are steadily compiling a Dropbox library of technical reports that can be accessed via a searchable map on their web site at this link.
+RSC created a library of technical reports that can be accessed via a searchable map on their web site at this link.
 The map functionality is quite unique and interesting.
 Check it out – there are many global projects already listed on the map.

-The proposed peer review concept is not described on the web site but was part of a LinkedIn discussion, which now seems to be deleted from LinkedIn.
-The goal is (or was) to develop a team of pre-approved volunteer mineral consultants that would review the various technical reports for accuracy and compliancy.
-The list of comments would then be complied and would generate a ranking to be provided back to the original author and/or the mining company.
+Originally they also proposed a peer review concept.
+The goal was to develop a team of pre-approved volunteer mineral consultants that would review the various technical reports for accuracy and compliance.
 The hope is that such on-going peer reviews would help improve the quality of technical work.

 It appears that the peer review aspect has been discontinued.
 However currently, when viewing an individual project there is an input box that asks “I would like to anonymously report a compliance or data error issue with this report.“

 The website also allows you to search for reports based on date, commodity, stock exchange, type of study, as well as other criteria.